march2397/Shiny-Web-Application-for-Sentiment-Analysis-on-Twitter/README.md

                                             Figure 4.
 Negative Sentiment Visualization

-I hope this application will be useful for those people who are interest onSentiment Analysis on Twitter :)
+I hope this application will be useful for those people who are interest on Sentiment Analysis on Twitter :)